Erastus Corning 2nd: Personal life

 On May 28, 1983, following a year-long illness, Corning died of cardio-pulmonary failure at University Hospital in Boston.
-He is interred at Albany Rural Cemetery.
+He was buried at Albany Rural Cemetery.

 Legacy

-The Erastus Corning Tower, the tallest building in Albany and the tallest in the state outside New York City, is named for him, as is the Corning Riverfront Park, a nature trail and fishing site on the western banks of the Hudson River in Albany.
+The Erastus Corning Tower, the tallest building in Albany and the tallest in the state outside New York City, is named for him, as is the Corning Preserve, a nature trail and fishing site on the western banks of the Hudson River in Albany.
 The tower is part of the Empire State Plaza, a 98 acre, 11-building state government office and cultural complex.
-Some believe that the building was named after Corning because it has 42 floors (which is the same as the number of years he served as mayor), but the building actually has 44 floors with an observation deck on Floor 42.
 Completed in 1973, the skyscraper was dedicated to Corning upon his death in 1983.
+Corning worked with Governor Nelson Rockefeller on the financing and construction of the complex.

 Queen Wilhelmina of the Netherlands named Corning an officer of the Order of Orange-Nassau, the country's highest citizen honor, in gratitude for his aid to Nijmegen following World War II.